 The investment objective of the Buffalo Large Cap Fund is long-term growth of capital.
-The Large Cap Fund normally invests at least 80% of its net assets in equity securities, consisting of domestic common and preferred stocks of large capitalization (“large-cap”) companies — a company, at time of purchase by the Fund, with a market capitalization greater than or equal to the lesser of $10 billion or the median market capitalization of companies in the S&P 500 Index (which fluctuates due to market and composition conditions, approximately $18.1 billion as of 6/30/16).
+The Fund normally invests in equity securities, consisting of common stocks, preferred stocks, convertible securities, warrants and rights of large capitalization (“large-cap”) companies.
+The Fund considers a company to be a large-cap company if, at time of purchase by the Fund, it has a market capitalization greater than or equal to the lesser of (1) $10 billion, or (2) the median market capitalization of the Russell 1000 Growth Index.
+The median market capitalization of the Russell 1000 Growth Index changes due to market conditions and also changes with the composition of the Index.

 We don’t manage to our benchmark so we don’t have too much concentration in any one single trend.
 We also manage based on valuation, trimming positions when they approach their potential upside and adding to them as they get closer to the potential downside.

 Ken Laudan, Portfolio Manager